-This is something that annoys many in the allied health field – why do we treat a back so differently to many other joints?
+This is something that annoys many in the allied health care field – why do we treat your back so differently to many other areas of your body?

 You might be wondering what I mean by this…

-I mean that when people come in with say, knee pain, we aim to reduce the pain, increase the movement and then gradually load the joint back up to better than pre-injury levels, or as I like to tell my patients – we calm stuff down and then build it back up.
+I mean that when people come in with say, knee pain, we aim to reduce the pain, increase the mobility and then gradually load the joint back up to better than pre-injury levels, or as I like to tell my patients – we calm stuff down and then build it back up.
 With this in mind, back pain Physio should be no different…read on below to find out more!

 Why don’t we treat low backs this way?